 While many high school students will start prepping for college, there are many others that are unsure of where their future will take them.
 Some might even be wondering how to drop out of high school (which we do not recommend of course!).

 There is so much to consider during these years and we know it is stressful.
 If you are trying to decide between trade school vs college, I hope the below information will help!

 What Is A Trade School?

 Trade schools are focused on educating students on a specific skill or trade, omitting the need for them to learn courses that are not specifically relevant to their career path.
 You can get more details in our article “what is a trade school” where we go into more details as to what you can expect.

-When you attend a trade school you will receive both hands-on learning and classroom time to learn the trade you are interested in.
+When you find a trade school to attend you will receive both hands-on learning and classroom time to learn the trade you are interested in.
 Most schools will last a few months to two years and upon your completion, you will be provided a certification or diploma.